Tree Rescues

 Rope-access retrieval of cats stuck in trees, using arborist-style climbing techniques designed to keep the climber, the cat, and the tree safe.

-Northwest Arkansas
+Climbing-based cat rescue · Northwest Arkansas

 Out on a Limb Cat Rescue is a climbing-based nonprofit in formation serving Northwest Arkansas with safe, humane rescue for cats trapped in trees, rooftops, and other hard-to-reach places.
+Rescues are free for pet owners.

 Serving Fayetteville, Springdale, Rogers, Bentonville, and surrounding Northwest Arkansas communities.